SpoonLabs/astor/docs/getting-starting.md

 The only part of the above command that you should need to alter is the absolute path that follows the -location argument.

+Notes:

+* the default ingredient scope is `package`, to change it do `ConfigurationProperties.properties.setProperty("scope","global")`
+* Always put code in a package, not in the default unnamed package.

 ### Output

 Astor uses the standard output to print the solutions (i.e., the patches code), if any.